V4Fire/Client/src/core/component/decorators/field/README.md

 The decorator marks a class property as a component field.
 In non-functional components, field property mutations typically cause the component to re-render.

-## What differences between fields and system fields?

-The major difference between fields and system fields, that any changes of a component field can force re-rendering of its template.
-I.e., if you are totally sure that your component field doesn't need to force rendering, prefer system fields instead of regular.
-Mind, changes in any system field still can be watched using built-in API.

-The second difference is that system fields are initialized on the `beforeCreate` hook, but not on the `created` hook like the regular fields do.

-## Usage

 ```typescript
 import iBlock, { component, field } from 'super/i-block/i-block';